sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.0.md

 ## Release Highlights
 #### Custom attributes for the User model and the sign-up form customization
-We added the capability to add additional data fields to the User model and set their behaviour.
+We added the capability to add additional data fields to the User model and set their behavior.
 This way API Providers can:
 Extend the User model with additional fields of one of four types:
   - String
   - Number
   - List of strings
   - Boolean
-- Configure the behaviour of these fields:
+- Configure the behavior of these fields:
   - Add the new data fields to the user sign-up form
   - Force the portal to add the fields to the key metadata to make them available to custom plugins during API calls
   - Make the fields required or optional and lock them once a user profile is created